 To my surprise, Lady Magnolia touches her eyes with one hand and sighs gustily.
 I stare at her.
 When she looks up, her irritation is suddenly plain across her face.

 “She’s doing it, Ressa.
-I though she wouldn’t—but she’s doing it.”
+I thought she wouldn’t—but she’s doing it.”

 “First that girl Erin—are all young women from her world inbred, do you think?”